mikscard/Agile/README.md

 # Screening-Task
 # A Django Web App with ability to CRUD Agile Values and Characteristics.

-Get Started:
+Get Started:<br>

-Step 1: Clone the repository into your local directory Step 2: Open a Command Prompt and go to the cloned directory.
+Step 1: Clone the repository into your local directory<br>
+Step 2: Open a Command Prompt and go to the cloned directory.
 EG. "D:\dev\Python\Screening-Task-master>" Step 3: Enter the following command in chronological order:
         1. "python manage.py makemigrations agile"